Archaeology is one of Kelley's great passions. He's read many books on the subject, as well as every issue of "Archaeology" since 1987.

 Scholars have been fascinated with the Neolithic period in Turkey, or Anatolia as it is also known, since the early 1960s, when excavations at the famous location of Catalhöyük, the world’s most extensive Neolithic site, showed painted shrines built some 9,500 years ago; and a nearby contemporaneous settlement showed evidence of some of the earliest animal domestication and copper metallurgy.

-Since only three to five percent of Göbekli Tepe has been excavated, more enlightening finds are almost guaranteed in the coming years.
-The digging at the site could last as long as 50 years, similar to other long-term digs such as Olympia in Greece.
+Since only about 10 percent of Göbekli Tepe has been excavated, more enlightening finds are almost guaranteed in the coming years.
+The digging at the site could last as long as 50 years, similar to other long-term digs such the one at Olympia in Greece.

 © 2008 Kelley Marks

 Reyn on April 27, 2012: